oduerr/oduerr.github.io/_includes/networkLayout.md

 structure to facilitate the interpretation of large networks, for example the network defined by protein-protein interactions.

+Below you find a video showing the algorithm at work, disentangling the network of streets in the UK.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J_wkNESO65k" frameborder="0" allowfullscreen></iframe>